openSUSE/kvm-server-container/README.md

 ```
 # kvm-container-manage verify
 ```
-Verify successful deployment of the container and all required services
+This will verify successful deployment of the container and all required services

 ## Install the test VM